-- Following approval of a Special Exception Application, the applicant shall submit a 1. final plan to the Planning and Zoning Department: - Bearing the raised seal and signature of the appropriate professionals who prepared the drawing(s), - (2) Bearing a copy of the decision letter of the Commission and any other Town regulatory agencies authorizing the activity, and - Containing a signature block where the Chairman of the Commission can (3) indicate the approval of the Commission. - 2.
-Following signature by the Chairman, the applicant shall file said plans in the office of the Town Clerk before any Certificate of Zoning Compliances are issued for the activities shown on the approved plan.
+- 1. Following approval of a Special Exception Application, the applicant shall submit a final plan to the Planning and Zoning Department: - (1) Bearing the raised seal and signature of the appropriate professionals who prepared the drawing(s), - (2) Bearing a copy of the decision letter of the Commission and any other Town regulatory agencies authorizing the activity, and - (3) Containing a signature block where the Chairman of the Commission can indicate the approval of the Commission. - 2.
 A Special Exception granted by the Commission shall only become effective upon the filing of a certificate, certified by the Commission, in the land records of the Town in accordance with the provisions of CGS 8-3d. - 3.
-The applicant shall also submit application documents in an electronic format in accordance with Planning and Zoning Department requirements. - A Special Exception shall authorize only the particular use or uses specified in the 4.
-Commission's approval. - 5.
-Failure to strictly adhere to the documents, plans, terms, conditions and/or safeguards approved by the Commission or its staff shall be a violation of these Regulations and the Commission shall have the authority, after a hearing, to revoke the permit at any time the operation is found to be in noncompliance with the original permit. - A Special Exception may be amended or modified in like manner as provided above 6. for the granting of a Special Exception except that amendments which shall be found to be of a minor nature or which do not materially alter the Special Exception, as determined by the Commission, may be authorized with Commission approval only, without another public hearing. - 7.
-Modifications. - Any modifications that decrease the dimensional elements (e.g. reduction of (1)building size) or proposes a change of use that requires a Site Plan shall follow the Site Plan Procedures in Section 9.6. - Any modifications that increase the dimensional elements in the Master (2) Plan (e.g. expansion of building size) or propose a change of use that requires a Special Exception shall follow the Special Exception Procedures in Section 9.8.
+The applicant shall also submit application documents in an electronic format in accordance with Planning and Zoning Department requirements. - 4.
+A Special Exception shall authorize only the particular use or uses specified in the Commission's approval. - 5.
+Failure to strictly adhere to the documents, plans, terms, conditions and/or safeguards approved by the Commission or its staff shall be a violation of these Regulations and the Commission shall have the authority, after a hearing, to revoke the permit at any time the operation is found to be in noncompliance with the original permit. - 6.
+A Special Exception may be amended or modified in like manner as provided above for the granting of a Special Exception except that amendments which shall be found to be of a minor nature or which do not materially alter the Special Exception, as determined by the Commission, may be authorized with Commission approval only, without another public hearing. - 7.
+Modifications. - (1) Any modifications that decrease the dimensional elements (e.g. reduction of building size) or proposes a change of use that requires a Site Plan shall follow the Site Plan Procedures in Section 9.6. - (2) Any modifications that increase the dimensional elements in the Master Plan (e.g. expansion of building size) or propose a change of use that requires a Special Exception shall follow the Special Exception Procedures in Section 9.8.